 Are you looking for a spectacular dish for Easter brunch?
-This recipe for Italian Easter Meat Pie is a great combination of savory meats, cheeses and eggs with flaky pie crust.
+This recipe for Italian Meat Pie is a great combination of savory meats, cheeses and eggs with flaky pie crust.

 My family is not Italian, but this is a traditional Italian Easter dish that is also called Pizza Chenna or Pizza Rustica.
-I figured it was the perfect recipe to recreate for Pi Day this year!
+I decided it would be fun to make an Easter Meat Pie this year!

 This is a recipe that every cook makes differently, because there are so many different kinds of meats and cheese that can be combined.
-I used Italian sausage, salami, prosciutto, sopressetta and pepperoni along with three different kinds of cheese for a very filling pie!
+I used Italian sausage, prosciutto, sopressatta and pepperoni along with three different kinds of cheese which made a very filling pie!

 - 5 eggs

-- ½ lb Italian hot sausage
+- 1/2 lb Italian hot sausage

 - 1 box refrigerated pie crust

-- ¼ lb proscuitto
+- 1/4 lb proscuitto

 - 16 oz ricotta cheese

-- 3 oz mozzerella cheese, shredded
+- 3 oz mozzerella cheese shredded

-- ¼ lb sopresseta
+- 1/4 lb sopressata

-- ¼ lb pepperoni
+- 1/4 lb pepperoni

-- 1 t. parsley
+- 1 teaspoon parsley

-- ½ t. pepper
+- 1/2 teaspoon pepper